 • Using a microwave-safe bowl or glass measuring cup, heat the heavy whipping cream for 45 seconds.
 Pour it over the chocolate chips, add in the vanilla extract, and then stir until completely melted and smooth.
 Use a small spatula to smoosh any stubborn chocolate chips that may not want to melt fully.

-¼ cup Heavy Whipping Cream, 1 teaspoon Vanilla Extract
+1/4 cup Heavy Whipping Cream, 1 tsp Vanilla Extract

 • If the ganache seems too thin for your liking, you can add in a few more chocolate chips.
 Likewise, if you find the ganache to be too thick, you can add a small amount of heated heavy cream to the mixture to get your desired consistency.